-The PARCC Accessibility Features and Accommodations Manual, 5th Edition (AF&A Manual) is available online at: http://avocet.pearson.com/PARCC/Home.
-Schools/LEAs must refer to the AF&A Manual for full information about identifying and administering accessibility features and accommodations.
+The Accessibility Features and Accommodations Manual, 7th Edition (AF&A Manual) is available online at: http://il.mypearsonsupport.com.
+Schools/districts must refer to the AF&A Manual for full information about identifying and administering accessibility features and accommodations.

 6.1 Test Administration of Accessibility Features and Accommodations